“Broad-shouldered sweep and pulsating exuberance” Chicago Classical Review

 Opening the music production house, Just Music, he wrote music for award winning dramatic, educational and children’s programs, as well as TV and radio commercials.
 The BBC documentary: The Battle of Britain, won the Golden Cine Soundtrack of the Year.
 Commissions include: Disney (Anne of Green Gables), Random House (Dr. Seuss), The Smithsonian Museum, and ESPN (NBA TV logo among other productions).
 Pitching Man (Emmy winning biography of the great baseball pitcher, Satchel Page) is in the permanent collection of the Baseball Hall of Fame.

-Mr. Hubbell resides in Venice, CA, by the beach (and the dolphins) with his wife, Dona McKenzie, an artist and quilter.
+Mr. Hubbell resides in Marina del Rey, CA, by the beach (and the dolphins) with his wife, Dona McKenzie, an artist and quilter.

 Premiered March 2022 at TURN UP Festival, Brian Luce, flutes.